Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/projects.md

 For more details, please, see - [Groups]

+{{% notice note %}}
->**NOTE:** Added Members of the Group will have access to Projects from this Group and, accordingly, to all resources in this Project, but will not be able to see information about each other and manage the Groups and Administrators of the Organization that owns this Project.
+Added Members of the Group will have access to Projects from this Group and, accordingly, to all resources in this Project, but will not be able to see information about each other and manage the Groups and Administrators of the Organization that owns this Project.
+{{% /notice %}}